 - What do you expect from your study abroad experience with regard to your academic development and what is the added value of studying your subject in the country for which you are applying?
 Please also list the courses that you would like to take.
-(This is just a "wish list" to show us in which direction the courses will go.) (max 800 words)
+(This is just a "wish list" to show us in which direction the courses will go.
+Have a look at some schools to see what type of courses are available in your field.) (max 800 words)

 - Please tell us about your experience volunteering and assisting in organizations or other volunteer work, with or without an intercultural focus. (max 400 words)

 - What actions and events at your host institution can you imagine organizing to make TU Dortmund University more popular and to get as many foreign students as possible interested in studying in Dortmund? (max 400 words)